Why you're paying more for electricity

 “The way climate change impacts electricity prices can be different in different parts of the country,” says Ted Kelly, who directs the U.S. clean energy program at the nonprofit Environmental Defense Fund.
 “But no matter where you live, you’re paying a hefty price.”

-On the most basic level, your electric bill is rising because it’s hot out there — the buildup of greenhouse gases in the atmosphere has caused the last 10 years to become the 10 hottest years on record.
-Almost all of us are using more electricity to cool ourselves down.
+The buildup of greenhouse gases in the atmosphere has caused the last 10 years to become the 10 hottest years on record.
+Across the country, people are using more electricity to cool down.

-That excess heat, and the ways it is warping established weather patterns, is one of the reasons every single person in Texas paid an extra $80 on their electric bill in 2023 compared to 1980, says Texas A&M geosciences professor Andrew Dessler.
+That excess heat is one of the reasons every single person in Texas paid an extra $80 on their electric bill in 2023 compared to 1980, says Texas A&M geosciences professor Andrew Dessler.
 He is the author of a new study that teases out the impacts of climate change on electric prices in the Lone Star State.

 “This is a climate tax we’re all paying,” he says of Texans’ increased bills.
 “But unlike government taxation that funds public services voters value — like national defense, parks, or deficit reduction — this climate burden provides no benefits to citizens.”